Genivia/ugrep/README.md

   speed (disabled with option `-J1`).
 - **ugrep** produces hexdumps with `-W` (output binary matches in hex with text matches output as usual) and `-X` (output all matches in hex).
-- **ugrep** does not match hidden files by default like most Unix/Linux utilities (hidden dotfile file matching is enabled with `-.`).
 - **ugrep** can output matches in JSON, XML, CSV and user-defined formats (with option `--format`).
 - **ugrep** option `-f` uses `GREP_PATH` environment variable or the predefined